nhsbsa/immigration-hs/docs/documentation/using-notify.md

 Heroku.

-To save the key on Heroku, go to the settings page of your app, click ‘Reveal config vars' and fill in the two textboxes like this (where xxxxxxx is the key you've copied from Notify):
+To save the key on Heroku, go to the settings page of your app, click 'Reveal config vars' and fill in the two textboxes like this (where xxxxxxx is the key you've copied from Notify):
 ```
 KEY          | VALUE